jordimassaguerpla/docker-list-patches/README.md

 https://github.com/SUSE/zypper-docker

 Since I am very bad at explaining myself, here an example of what I want to accomplish:
+List whether there is an update that contains patches

   > docker list-patches myimage
   >